| Athens, the capital of Greece is the city of the Olympic Idea, the city of

 Ceramics: There is pottery, mostly Attic vases from the Protogeometric

-and Geometric period, Orientalising pottery, Corinthian and Attic vases of the
+period, Orientalising pottery, Corinthian and Attic vases of the

 Black Figured style and Attic vases of the Red Figure style.
+Sculpture: Daedalic sculptures, bronze statues (male and female figures) of

 the Classical and Hellenistic period as well as Roman sculptures, Portraits of